Richmond, Missouri

-Richmond is a city in Ray County, Missouri, and part of the Kansas City metropolitan area within the United States.
+Richmond is a city in and the county seat of Ray County, Missouri, United States, and is part of the Kansas City metropolitan area.
 The population was 6,013 at the 2020 census.
-It is the county seat of Ray County.

 History

 Richmond was platted in 1828.
 The community was named after Richmond, Virginia.
 A post office called Richmond has been in operation since 1828.

 Geography

 Richmond is located in south central Ray County at the intersection of Missouri routes 10 and 13.
 The west fork of Crooked River flows past northeast of the city.
 Lexington in adjacent Lafayette County is on the south bank of the Missouri River eight miles to the southeast.

 According to the United States Census Bureau, the city has a total area of 5.90 sqmi, of which 5.88 sqmi is land and 0.02 sqmi is water.